-But how do you choose the right medium to promote your platform?
+How do you choose the right medium to promote your platform?
+What metrics matter?
 And once you decide, how do you actually make the ad?

 To make your advertising planning easier, use HubSpot's free Advertising Planning Kit.
 Included are templates to help you plan and present your ad pitch, schedule your release dates, and inform your stakeholders.
 We've also thrown in an advertising best practices guide to help you choose the advertising method that works best for your business.

 How to Make an Ad

 - Craft a Message